ashepca/Lynk/README.md

 This repository includes only the final version of Swift files, version control was stored locally.
 Supporting files, including XCode project files, artwork and sound files have not been uploaded.
-One puzzle file only has been included as a sample.
+As a sample only, the first puzzle file with an answer key has been included.

+Check out the complete app on the App Store:  https://apps.apple.com/ca/app/lynk/id1434594506